GSA-TTS/tts.gsa.gov/pages/jointts/federal-job-posting.md

 ### Salary Range

 This illustrates the base pay range for this position.
 The actual salary will be the base pay plus a locality pay determined by where you live.
-You can learn more about pay and the GS scale in the [Compensation and Benefits section](https://join.tts.gsa.gov/compensation-and-benefits/).
+You can learn more about pay and the GS scale in the <a href="{{ '/join/compensation-and-benefits' | url }}" class="usa-link">Compensation and Benefits section</a>.

 ### Location